Phillip-D-Shields/cli-phillip-shields/README.md

 ## this nifty little cli-tool will be submitted instead of all my class submissions.
 It's pretty simple, but read the instructions below.
 Future updates will include data for future submissions.
 Enjoy

 ## To install:
-1.fork or clone this repo, I made you a collaborator 2.navigate to the root and run `npm install -g` 3.enter the following `hello`
+1. fork or clone this repo, I made you a collaborator
+2. navigate to the root and run `npm install -g`
+3. enter the following `hello`

 `hello` command should prompt the following in your terminal